nicotsou/nicotsou.com/content/blog/my-second-post/index.md

 ---
 title: Declarative programming
 date: '2015-05-06T23:46:37.121Z'
+cover: './xui.jpg'
+description: This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
+Simply add a description field to the frontmatter.
 ---

 > **Declarative programming** makes your code more concise, easier to read and reason about and reduces side effects.